-The compensation committee believes that the approach for the 2008 grants of long-term incentive compensation builds upon its pay-for-performance philosophy and incorporates the growing prevalence in the marketplace of an incentive approach that provides a balance between different long-term incentive vehicles.
+The compensation committee believes that the approach for the 2009 grants of long-term incentive compensation builds upon its pay-for-performance philosophy and incorporates the growing prevalence in the marketplace of an incentive approach that provides a balance between different long-term incentive vehicles.
 Further, the grant of restricted shares is intended to create greater alignment between the interests of stockholders and management by providing senior management with direct ownership in Trex Company, including the downside risk to the value of the equity, and also serves as a retention incentive.
 In this way, the restricted shares provide additional and different incentives than the SARs granted to named executive officers.

-In 2008, the compensation committee approved changes to the long-term equity incentive program to condition the payment of equity awards in 2009 on the attainment of a company performance target.
-With respect to awards made in 2009, the amount of awards paid to a participant was determined by multiplying the participant's applicable target bonus by a performance percentage, which was calculated based on the extent to which the planned company performance objective for 2008 was achieved.
-With respect to awards made in 2009, the company performance objective was planned EPS for 2008, and no awards would be made unless Trex Company achieved 50% of its EPS target, and the total award was capped at 100% of target.
-Because the company's actual EPS for the 2008 fiscal year exceeded the target, equity awards were made in February 2009 at 100% of target.
-The target levels for the 2009 grants were the same as in 2008; 200% for the CEO and 115% to 135% for the other named executive officers, depending on the officer's grade level, and the overall mix of long-term incentive awards granted in 2009 was 50% SARs and 50% restricted shares.
-With respect to grants to be made in 2010, the award of restricted shares will be conditional upon attainment of a certain EPS target for 2009, but the award of SARs will not be conditional upon the attainment of any company performance target.
+In 2009, the compensation committee approved changes to the long-term equity incentive program to condition the award of restricted shares in 2010 on the attainment of a certain EPS target for 2009, with the award of SARs not being conditional upon the attainment of any company performance target.
+The target levels for the 2010 grants were the same as in 2009; 200% of base salary for the CEO and 115% to 135% of base salary for the other named executive officers, depending on the officer's grade level.
+The overall mix of long-term incentive awards granted in 2010 was 50% SARs and 50% restricted shares, and the total award was capped at

+100% of target.
+Because the company's actual EPS for the 2009 fiscal year exceeded the target, restricted share awards were made in February 2010 at 100% of target.
+With respect to grants to be made in 2011, the award of restricted shares will be conditional upon attainment of a certain EPS target for 2010, with the other elements of the long-term equity incentive program, including the achievement of a minimum company performance level for payment, target levels and maximum payout being the same as in 2009.